elephantscale/HI-labs/hadoop-admin/managers/cloudera-cm/README.txt

 This lab teaches the use of Cloudera Manager (CM)
 ----
+To instructor :
+    - latest guide is in : /hadoop-training/docs/Installing_Cloudera_on_Amazon.docx
+      please use that

-(To instructor : hosts given to students should be launched with 'Cloduera Manager' security group)
+    - hosts given to students should be launched with 'Cloduera Manager' security group

 == STEP 1)  Installing Cloduera Manager
  Use the instance provided by the instructor.
 Log in using SSH